 Big kids: Penguins are super-fluffy, with up to 100 feathers in just a square inch of skin!
 If you count 200 feathers counting by 10s, what are the last 3 numbers you say?
 Bonus: Joao was 67 years old in 2012.
 If in 2009 he was 8 times as old as Dindim was at the time, how much older than Dindim is Joao?
 (Hint if needed: 8 is 2 x 2 x 2, so to divide by 8, you just cut the number in half, then halve it again, then halve a third time.)

 The sky’s the limit: Maybe Joao should swim partway to meet Dindim in the ocean.
 If Dindim swims to him from 2,500 miles away, and Dindim swims 4 times as fast as Joao, how far from Rio do they meet if they start at the same time?

 Wee ones: 4 fish.

 Little kids: 7 fish, since they catch 3 and 4.
-Bonus: His 5th visit, since 2012 was the 1st and it’s now 4 years later.
-Subtracting 2012 from 2016 won’t give the right answer, since 2011 was the “zero” year (having to count an endpoint like that is called the “fencepost problem”).
+Bonus: In 2016.
+If 2012 was the 1st, then the 5th visit is just 4 years later, not 5.
+Having to count an endpoint like that is called the “fencepost problem.”